senresearch/BulkLMMSysimage/README.md

 $ julia --threads 4
 ```

-Then, run the following command:
+Then, run the following command in Julia to build the `BulkLMM_API.so` sysimage:

 ```
 julia> include("run_compilation.jl")